queueit/QueueToken.V1.Net/README.md

 ## Serialized Token
 > eyJ0eXAiOiJRVDEiLCJlbmMiOiJBRVMyNTYiLCJpc3MiOjE1MzQ3MjMyMDAwMDAsImV4cCI6MTUzOTEyOTYwMDAwMCwidGkiOiJhMjFkNDIzYS00M2ZkLTQ4MjEtODRmYS00MzkwZjZhMmZkM2UiLCJjIjoidGlja2V0YW5pYSIsImUiOiJteWV2ZW50In0.0rDlI69F1Dx4Twps5qD4cQrbXbCRiezBd6fH1PVm6CnVY456FALkAhN3rgVrh_PGCJHcEXN5zoqFg65MH8WZc_CQdD63hJre3Sedu0-9zIs.aZgzkJm57etFaXjjME_-9LjOgPNTTqkp1aJ057HuEiU

 The format of the token is [header].[payload].[hash] where each part is Base64Url encoded.
 The payload is AES 256 encrypted with the secret key supplied in the `.Generate(secretKey)` method.
-If the ìeî key is provided in the header, the secret key on the event must be used.
-If no ìeî key is provided the default key on the customer account must be used.
+If the ‚Äúe‚Äù key is provided in the header, the secret key on the event must be used.
+If no ‚Äúe‚Äù key is provided the default key on the customer account must be used.
 The token is signed with SHA 256 using the same secret key.